- Posted by ACE Home Services

 If you have an entire house piped in PB, you need the services of an experienced local plumber to replace every run, every elbow and tee, and every connection to fixtures throughout your house.
 Otherwise a leak could destroy furniture, furnishings, flooring and more.

 4. Sewer Lines

+Sewers and sewer lines are definitely at the top of a lot of people’s old house plumbing problems.
 Sewer lines take your home’s gray and black water from drains to the sewer main, where it travels on to a municipal treatment plant.
 Sewer lines are always wet, so they attract tree roots.
 Cast iron pipes are particularly susceptible to cracking and intrusion by tree roots, which can completely clog a line.

 Professional plumbers can send a camera into your home’s sewer pipe to diagnose channeling and bellies, and they can find and fix tree roots that clog your pipe.
 This is a much more affordable option than the disgusting and expensive issues created by a sewer backing up.

 Fifty years of draining water, soap scum, sewage and shampoo can take a toll on your older Phoenix home’s drains.
 Clogs develop in pipes in all drains, but toilet, kitchen, and bathroom sink drains are particularly prone to clogs.

 Toilets are infamous targets for children, fascinated by the disappearing act.
 While you may never know a small action figure or toy car went down the toilet, you will know a backed-up toilet when it strikes.
 A small item could start a very slow-building clog.